Data protection

 Built-in data protection and privacy tools

-Advanced tools and services alert you to potential vulnerabilities and help you simplify updates.
+Advanced tools and services can alert you to potential vulnerabilities and simplify updates.
 Other features can allow you to restrict access and user privileges, and provide security scores to make sure you reach full-scale system resilience.

 HUB